 Soon after, you guys started requesting a savory oat flour bread version so that you could eat oat flour bread as part of sandwiches and toast.
 Now that recipe is 100% my most popular recipe on the blog.

 Over the holidays, you guys requested a pumpkin version, so I made that and happily ate umpteen loaves.
 Now, I’ve made this oat flour banana bread version five times already and can’t stop won’t stop.
 The baby loves it for breakfast (even though he hates bananas), and I love it pre/post workout with salted butter.
+And you can even make oat flour banana muffins out of it as well!

 So let’s talk about how to make it!